ztuowen/PelePhysics/Docs/cvode/source/CvodeInPP.rst

 This example illustrates that choosing the "best" and "most efficient" algorithm is far from being a trivial task, and will depend upon many factors.
 Table :numref:`tab:RunsReactEvalCvode` provides a summary of the CPU run time in solving the
 ReactEvalCVODE example with a subset of the various available CVODE linear solvers.
 As can be seen from the numbers, using an AJ is much more efficient than relying upon CVODE's built-in difference quotients.
+Again, in this particular case, using a sparse solver does not appear to provide additional time savings.

 .. _tab:RunsReactEvalCvode:

-.. table:: Summary of ReactEvalCvode runs with various algorithms
+.. table:: Summary of ReactEvalCvode runs with various algorithms (methane/air)
     :align: center

     +-------------------------------+-----------------+----------------+-------------+----------------+-----------------+